octoflar/especia/README.md

 Release versions YYYY.N are numbered by the year of the release follwowed by an single-digit number, which enumerates the release within the release year.
-For example, version 2016.1 denotes the first release within the year 2016.
+For example, version 2016.1 denotes the first release of the year 2016.

 ## Authors